US firm wins 411-million-dollar contract for Omani power plant

-The gas turbine plant at Barka, 80 kilometers (50 miles) west of the capital, will generate 427 megawatts and have a water desalination capacity of 20 million US gallons (76 million liters) per day.
+The gas turbine plant at Barka, 80 kilometres (50 miles) west of the capital, will generate 427 megawatts and have a water desalination capacity of 20 million US gallons (76 million litres) per day.

 Under the contract, the government will purchase the Barka plant's output for 15 years and the project partners will sell 25 percent of the shares to the public after the fourth year.